-Summary: Above the Gosford Railway Dams in Narara is an Aboriginal engraving site and a long wave-like shelter with art, both only (relatively) recently documented.
+Summary: Above the Gosford Railway Dams in Narara is an Aboriginal engraving site which includes a speared man, eel and fish.

-A rock platform above the Gosford Railway Dam at Narara has a number of scattered figures, that were only recorded and sketched in the 1970s.
+A rock platform above the Gosford Railway Dam at Narara has a number of scattered figures, that were only recorded in detail and sketched in the 1970s.

 Three figures are still fairly distinct: one of them is a man with a belt, who has been speared.